amonapp/docs.amon.cx/docs/onpremise.md

 ### Setting up an Environment

 Next you will need to setup a Python environment for the Amon dependecies.
 Choose a location for the environment and create it with the following command.
-For out guide, we are goind to choose `/opt/amon/env/`
+For our guide, we are going to choose `/opt/amon/env/`.

 ```
 python3 -m venv /opt/amon/env/